jessecarl/www.jessecarl.com/content/portfolio/christmas-print-2012.md

 medium:
   - "Silkscreen"
   - "Multi-color"
-excerpt: "My first two-color silkscreen."
+description: "My first two-color silkscreen."
 ---

 Adapted from a panoramic photo taken in the Santa Catalina mountains of a storm coming in across the San Pedro River Valley.
 I built a rudimentary silkscreening rig in order to attempt to get registration as close as possible.